 Both banks offer a standard suite of bank accounts complete with savings, checking and CD accounts.
 You can also start saving for retirement with a Wells Fargo or Bank of America IRA.
 Neither bank has a money market account option.
 Wells Fargo does offer a Teen Checking Account, geared toward teens just learning how to manage their money properly.
 While Bank of America does make fee allowances for students, it does not have specific accounts for younger owners.

-Wells Fargo does offer more variety with its account options than Bank of America.
+Wells Fargo does offer more variety in its account options than Bank of America.
 There is no real winner, however, when it comes to account perks.
 Both big banks more or less match each other in ATM offerings, branch presence and online/mobile access.

 Wells Fargo vs. Bank of America: Fees

-Neither Wells Fargo nor Bank of America offer a unique fee schedule.
+Neither Wells Fargo nor Bank of America offers a unique fee schedule.
 Each account charges a monthly fee with the exact amount depending on the specific account.
-Wells Fargo’s monthly fees range from $5 to $30.
+Wells Fargo’s monthly fees range from $5 to $35.
 Bank of America monthly fees range from $4.95 to $25.
 You can also often waive a monthly service fee by meeting certain requirements like a minimum account balance or setting up direct deposits.

 You should also be aware of other fees that may crop up if you’re not careful.
 This includes fees for overdrafts, insufficient funds, out-of-network ATM transactions and more.